Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 However, a level 1 screening should not be confused with a tier 1 background check.
 To be clear, tier 1 is the lowest level check performed by the federal government for employees and includes much of the screening information contained in a level 2 or level 3 background check.2

-What Are Level 1 Background Checks Per Florida Statutes?
+Understanding Level 1 Background Checks According to Florida Statutes

 Details on the FDLE database showing it's the main criminal history record check in Florida and costs $24.